The translation of this document is outdated.

 council.

-shall be determined by specific laws or city or municipality
+shall be determined by specific laws or council decisions, and

-council decisions, and the specialists may be invited to work in
+the specialists may be invited to work in such for whom

-such for whom remuneration for work shall be paid from local
+remuneration for work shall be paid from local government

-Boards, commissions and working groups shall act in accordance
+Boards, commissions, and working groups shall act in

-with the by-laws approved by the city or municipality
+accordance with the by-laws approved by the council.

-A local government city or municipality council shall approve
+A local government council shall approve the administrative

-council may set up sub-commissions of the administrative
+government council may set up sub-commissions of the

 [13 November 1997; 21 December 2000; 17 February 2005; 17